choiseun/food-image-classification-via-CNNs/README.md

 If expanded, this project can adopt multiple practical applications.

-If one were interested in the ability to convert images to text or a recommender system, the project could become somewhat of a reverse Google Images.
-In the context of this project, the user would provide the model with an image of ANY food in existence, and the model would accurately predict the name of the food and provide a recipe that details the ingredients and steps for preparing the food.
-This would be a useful tool for anyone trying a new dish or cuisine or people with specific dietary restrictions.
-If taken even further, the project could perform a similar function for any image object and provide a recommendation based on the prediction.
+If one were interested in a recipe recommender system, the user would provide the model with an image of ANY food in existence, and the model would accurately predict the name of the food and provide a generic recipe that details the ingredients and steps for preparing the food.
+This would be a useful tool for anyone trying a new dish/cuisine or people with specific dietary restrictions.

+If taken even further, the project could perform a similar function for any image object and provide a prediction for an unidentified object.
+This would be extremely helpful for those who are visually impaired.

-Another potential application would be to create a dinner recommendation system.
-Based on the user's preference for a similar or dissimilar food class, the user would pass in a food image, and the recommender system would suggest options for dinner that resemble or differ from the input.
+A third potential application would be to create a dinner recommender system.
+Based on the user's preference for a similar or dissimilar food class, the user would pass in a food image, and the recommender system would suggest options for dinner that resemble or differ to a specified degree from the provided image.

 ---